alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

   - Take this a notch further and we reach the Jacobian matrix.
 For a Vector of/containing multivariable functions, the partial derivatives wrto to say a Matrix or Vector of another function, gives a *Matrix of Partial Derivatives* called the `Jacobian Matrix`.
 And this is also a gradient matrix.
 It shows the 'slope' of the *derivative function* at a matrix of points.
 In our case the derivative of the Loss function (which is a scalar function) wrto Weights (matrix), can be calculated only via intermediate terms, that include the derivative of the Softmax output (Vector) with respect to inputs (matix) which is the Jacobian matrices.
 And that is matrix calculus.
 Again something that you can now ignore henceforth.

   - Knowing what a Jacobian is, and how it is calculated, you can blindly ignore it henceforth.
-The reason is that, most of the terms of the Jacobian evaluvate to Zero for Deep learning application, and ususally only the diagonal elements hold up, something which can be represneted by index notation. *"So it's entirely possible to compute the derivative of the softmax layer without actual Jacobian matrix multiplication ...the Jacobian of the fully-connected layer is sparse.- [The Softmax function and its derivative-Eli Bendersky]"* That said you could go over this and take a short example and do it, for more understanding.
+The reason is that, most of the terms of the Jacobian evaluvate to Zero for Deep learning application, and ususally only the diagonal elements hold up, something which can be represneted by index notation. *"So it's entirely possible to compute the derivative of the softmax layer without actual Jacobian matrix multiplication ...the Jacobian of the fully-connected layer is sparse.- [The Softmax function and its derivative-Eli Bendersky]"*

     - Note -When you convert from Index notation to actual matrix notation, for example for implementation then you will need to understand how the index multiplication transforms to Matrix multiplication - transpose.
 Example from [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy]